Neall37/Calcium-Imaging-Evaluation/README.md

 # Calcium-Imaging-Evaluation
-An quick approach to evaluate your calcium imaging result
+An quick approach to evaluate the quality of your calcium imaging result

 ## Example:
 An example single frame from a calcium imaging video: